 - Mechanical insufflation-exsufflation (MIE)

-- Home oxygen therapy: This would be indicated if the patient is experiencing hypoxemia when discharged.
+- Home oxygen therapy: May be necessary if the patient experiences hypoxemia after discharge.

-- Intravenous immunoglobulins: These are indicated to fight infections in patients with antibody deficiencies.
+- Intravenous immunoglobulins (IVIG): Used to fight infections, particularly in patients with antibody deficiencies.

 Final Thoughts

-Guillain-Barré syndrome is a serious condition that can often lead to paralysis, respiratory failure, and death in severe cases.
-Respiratory therapists must be able to recognize the signs and symptoms of this condition to properly diagnose and treat the patient.
+Guillain-Barré Syndrome is a severe condition that can lead to paralysis, respiratory failure, and, in extreme cases, death.
+For respiratory therapists, it is crucial to recognize the signs and symptoms early to ensure timely intervention and prevent complications.

 Written by: